 Prescription topical pain compounds offer advantages over oral opioid medications.
 These benefits range from a lowered total systemic daily dose for patients to achieve pain relief, site-specific drug delivery, and avoidance of first-pass metabolism.
 In addition, added benefits include overall decrease in major drug interactions, risk of addiction, and gastrointestinal, renal, or hepatic exposure.
 These prescription topical pain products work by attacking the pain’s dual pathways directly through the skin at the source of the localized pain.

-At Synergy Health Services, we support the U.S. Surgeon General’s goal to curb the overuse of prescription opioids.
+At Synergy Pharmaceuticals, we support the U.S. Surgeon General’s goal to curb the overuse of prescription opioids.
 We honor this pledge as a non-narcotic compounding pharmacy by offering topical pain therapies that are non-addictive and non-abusive.

 As an accredited pharmacy, we work directly with physicians and clinicians to offer pain solutions that are customized to meet their patients’ healthcare needs.
 Despite pain being arthritic, nociceptive, neuropathic, chronic or acute in nature, there are topical therapies available to help reduce patients’ pain level and opioid dosage, as well as the possible weaning of narcotics.

 We commend the U.S. Surgeon General’s call to action for the medical community to reduce opioid prescribing practices.
 Patient-specific, compounded pain medications, from an accredited compounding pharmacy, is what we can offer to support his efforts for alternative treatments.
 Together, we will take a stand to end this urgent health crisis on opioid dependence to better the community we serve.